microsoft/fabricrealtimelab/modules/module10c.md

 ## 1. Mashing up the data

-Creating a visual report that shows predicted vs actual is a bit more complicated than it might first appear.
-While the predicitions table has all of the predicitions made to date, the actual data exists in these two places:
+Creating a visual report that shows predicted vs actual is a bit more complicated than it might first appear if not for the additional 'silver' tables to assist with aggregation.
+While the predicitions table has all of the predicitions made to date, the actual data exists in these places:

 * (Bronze) raw_stocks_data: the raw, per second feed of every stock symbol
+* (Silver) stocks_minute_agg: per-minute aggregation of the high/low/close prices
+* (Silver) stocks_hour_agg: per-hour aggregation of the high/low/close prices
 * (Gold) fact_stocks_daily_prices: a daily look at the high/low/close prices

-The problem with the fact table, despite being highly curated data, is the data is a little *too curated* to evaluate the model performance, as it only contains summarized daily data.
-The raw_stocks_data is *not curated enough* -- containing data points for every second is too much data.
+The fact table is a bit *too-curated* with daily views -- there isn't enough detail to see how the model performs throughout the day.
+The bronze raw table has all of the data, but it isn't curated enough.
+The aggregated silver-level tables can accomplish this perfectly.

-There are two ways to accomplish this task.
-One method is to build additional curated tables that store the data at the needed depth.
-This is an ideal approach, and indeed, is one of the reasons medallion architecture is so useful: it offers the flexibility to model the data in many different ways to suit changing busines requirements.
+With a medallion archicture, we can extend the concepts learned in Module 06, and this is one of the reasons medallion architecture is so useful: it offers the flexibility to model the data in many different ways to suit changing busines requirements.
 In this approach, the data is cleansed and summarized into the silver level, which could then be summarized for our fact tables at the gold level:

 ```mermaid
 flowchart LR